 Step #4: The value of the new result that pops up will indicate “true.”
 Double click on the value to change it to “false”.

 Step #5: Try connecting to the website that you are trying to visit and see if this has fixed the error.
 If this doesn’t work, go to the next solution.

 Solution #3: The Proxy Setting of Your Firefox Browser

 When the proxy setting of your computer is not properly set to surf the internet, then you might also get this error.
 To solve this problem, please consider the below steps.

 Step #1: On our Firefox menu bar, navigate through Tools Menu and click on the option tab.

-Step #2: On the new page that shows up, navigate to advance panel and click on the tab that is labelled Network.
+Step #2: On the new page that shows up, navigate to the advance panel and click on the tab that is labeled Network.

 Step #3: In the connection field that is open, click on the button labelled as Setting.

 Step #4: A new pop-up box should appear on your screen with the title Connection Setting.

 Step #5: In the connection window that you now have opened, look for Manual Proxy Connection and check if it is selected.